Why Fire Risk Assessments Are Essential

-The NEBOSH Certificate in Fire Safety and Risk Management is designed for managers, supervisors, personnel responsible for fire safety and aims to equip holders to contribute to the conduct and review of fire risk assessments and fire preventative and protective measures within most workplaces.
+The NEBOSH Fire Certificate is designed for managers, supervisors, personnel responsible for fire safety and aims to equip holders to contribute to the conduct and review of fire risk assessments and fire preventative and protective measures within most workplaces.

 Make sure that you are keeping your workplace safe!

 Other Fire Safety Training Courses